webmandesign/demo-content/polyclinic/content/readme.md

 ## Important notes

-*These instructions are meant for manual installation only.*
+Also, please understand **that demo images (and other media files) are low quality** and you should replace them with your own (properly copyrighted) images.

 Please understand that due to how the WordPress works, the database IDs for imported content will differ from the actual IDs used on the theme demo website and thus you need to reset these to the correct values used in your website database (see the step 2 and 3 in "Installation process" above).
 This is normal in WordPress to prevent current existing content overwriting.

-Also, please understand that demo images (and other media files) are low quality and you should replace them with your own (properly copyrighted) images.
+*These instructions are meant for manual installation only.*

 ## How to download the files?